 a) The HTTP method: the operation of the query attribute should be mapped to the "GET" request method.

-b) The request URL: In the containment service, the “ContainmentService/exists” is used as the collection resource for this operation, and the moIsntance parameter in the path will provide the DN of the specified MO instance to be checked.
+b) The request URI: In the containment service, the “ContainmentService/exists” is used as the collection resource for this operation, and the moIsntance parameter in the path will provide the DN of the specified MO instance to be checked.

 Based on the above analysis, the REST interface definition of the exists operation can be found in Table 10-1.